-South Australia recently suffered through one of the coldest winters since the 1940s and we’ve been holed-up inside with the heaters cranking and windows shut.
-As a result, you probably have a house dustier than a Mount Gambier cave, with more spider webs than an outdoor dunny, and tiles mouldier than a slab of gorgonzola.
+Congratulations, South Australia, you’re nearly through the winter chill.
+No more being holed-up inside with the heaters cranking and windows shut.
+If you’re anything like us, you probably have a house dustier than a Mount Gambier cave, with more spider webs than an outdoor dunny, and tiles mouldier than a slab of gorgonzola.
 Don’t fret, our spring cleaning guide will have you feeling fresh and fancy-free in no time.

 Retire Your Glad Rags